HakkinenH/SeabirdSDM/README.txt

 	# Code: The main repo folder containing all major code and functions.
 Described in more detail below
 		#Dependencies: Underlying custom functions used in multiple scripts

+	#InputData:
+		#EnvData: environmental data in a raster stack
+		#OccData: Species occurrence data shapefiles or spatial point dataframe
-	#InputData: The occurrence and environmental data to process and use.
-Also a shapefile of the study area extent
+		#StudyArea:  a shapefile of the study area extent

 	# FinalOutput: Final figures and tables produced by main SDM.
 Used to assess final results or produce final figures/tables for inclusion in paper